dongmeilim/206-Project/Application/README.txt

 video or play the quiz.

-At any point in the application where there is a "?" button in the top left corner, you can click it to get clear instructions for that window!
+At any point in the application where there is a "?" button in the top-right corner, you can click it to get clear instructions for that window!

 Use the back and next buttons in the bottom corners to navigate